equinor/fusion-bmt/README.md

 We have 3 different environments in use; dev, test and prod.
 Dev is the environment that runs when pushing to master.
 Test and prod will run when pushing to the specific branches.
-Dev and Pr will only deploy to Radix environment, but Test and Prod will deploy the frontend to both Radix and Fusion.
+Dev will only deploy to Radix environment, but Test and Prod will deploy the frontend to both Radix and Fusion.

 Deploy to a specific environment is done by pushing a branch to the following